Black Ice: The Lethal Street Drug You Need to Know About

 Yes, recovery from black ice addiction is possible.
 With the right treatment and support, you can heal from your dependence on drugs and reclaim your life.

 Most substance use treatment starts with medical detox to manage withdrawal safely.
-From there, care often includes therapy, mental health support, and help rebuilding a more stable life.
+From there, care often includes therapy, mental health support, and help rebuild a more stable life.

 If you’re struggling with black ice or other substances, you’re not alone—addiction treatment is available.